dsp-jetpack/JetPack/doc/deployment_guide.md

 **To deploy and validate the rest of the cluster:**

-1. Log in through the iDRAC console as root, or ssh into the SAH node.
+1. Log in through the idrac console as root, or ssh into the SAH node.

 2. Mount the USB media: